elviktor/nanodatacam/README.md

 # Nano Datacam Project

 ## Overview
-The Nano Datacam is a portable rig for using the Jetson Nano to experiment with machinelearning and computervision.
-It mixes powerful edge conputing technology with high quality professional video capture methods and wireless connectivity to create a unique method of media capture.
+The Nano Datacam is a portable rig for using the Jetson Nano to experiment with machine learning and computer vision.
+It mixes powerful edge computing technology with high quality professional video capture methods and wireless connectivity to create a unique method of media capture.
 The project's goal is to create a data camera, a device that blurs borders between digital video, AI, data visualization, computervision and 3D graphics.
-Such a device can be used in AI research, for generating visuals to accompany drama and dance performances, for producing experimental documentaries, and other uses to further explore.
+Such a device can be used in AI research, for generating visuals to accompany live drama and dance performances, for producing experimental documentaries, and other uses to further explore.

-The resources on this page can help a developer create a datacam rig covering software and hardware setup and including explorations and demos.
+The resources on this page can help a developer create a datacam rig - covering software and hardware setup and including explorations and demos.

 ## Setup
 The datacam rig uses the following hardware and software.
 Detailed setup information can be found in the next sections.